 In the UK, there are currently over 30,000 asylum seekers who are at severe risk of homelessness.
 They’re forced to survive on £35.39 a week and are forbidden from seeking employment.
 A large percentage of the 320,000 people recorded as homeless are refugees and asylum seekers, and death rates are at record levels.

 It’s a grim picture.
 But, there is hope.
-Because people like you (who happen to have a spare room) can have a real impact on someone’s life by hosting them in your home.
+Because people like you can have a real impact on someone’s life by hosting them in your home.

 1. How to host a refugee or asylum seeker

 Refugees At Home is a UK-based charity that connects people who have a spare room in their home with asylum seekers and refugees in need of accommodation.
 It’s totally flexible, depending on how long your room is available for and completely safe too.

 These guys have managed to set up 100,000 hosted nights so far.